Life Sciences & Health Care

 Ann Arbor’s life sciences sector has seen steady growth over the past decade.
 We’ve always been an innovator in the biotech industry.
 The heart-lung machine used in the first heart transplant was developed and manufactured here.

 Since then, the life sciences sector has expanded to include pharmaceuticals, medical devices, diagnostics, and bioinformatics.
-The sector includes 100 plus firms and employs 3200 people.
-The largest employer, Terumo Cardiovascular, employs 600 in the manufacture of cardiovascular equipment.
+The sector includes 250+ firms and employs more than 6,000 people in the region.

 The region is home to three hospital/medical center complexes: The University of Michigan Health System, the VA Ann Arbor Healthcare System, and St. Joseph Mercy Health System.
 Together they employ over 31,000 people.